 Wearing a Face Mask

-On Friday 24th July, it became compulsory, in England, to wear face coverings when entering shops, supermarkets and other places where following social distancing rules is difficult.
-We understand that wearing a mask with hearing aids can cause communication difficulties and discomforts, especially if your clients wearing a hearing device that sits behind their ear.
+We understand that wearing a face mask with hearing aids can cause communication difficulties and discomfort, especially if you wear a hearing device that sits behind your ear.

 Wearing a mask with hearing aids doesn’t have to be difficult.
-We’ve compiled some video and blog resources that outline tips for wearing a face mask with hearing devices, which you can share with your clients to help them through the new normal.
+We’ve compiled some video and blog resources that outline tips for wearing a face mask with hearing devices, to help you.